 When the IPOD was introduced to the market, the purpose was to out sell the MP3 Player, MD Player, CD player and other Music player devisers.

 |Trying to increase the sales

-of a firm's present products in its present market.
+of a firm's products in new markets.

 Penetrating the market means selling to more customers within your target market segment